-Getting a dog is a huge commitment.
+Getting a dog is exciting, but there’s a lot to think about and it’s a big commitment to take on.
 They need a loving home, plenty of exercise, a healthy diet, a comfy bed, toys to keep them occupied…the list goes on!

-This estimated minimum lifetime cost is the minimum that you will need to care for your dog and provide for their five welfare needs.
+This estimated lifetime cost is the minimum that you will need to care for your dog.
 It will vary according to your dog’s size, breed and how long they live.
-Your dog could cost you as much as £33,000 over their lifetime if you decide or need to spend more on their ongoing care!
+Your dog could cost you as much as £30,000 over their lifetime if you decide or need to spend more on their ongoing care!

 Getting started: the initial cost of getting a dog

 When you first get a dog, you’ll also need to get everything they need to be happy and healthy.
 This includes things like:

 - Food and water bowls